projectsveltos/sveltos/docs/sveltosctl/techsupport.md

 -rw-r--r-- 1 root root 1946 Feb 23 01:39 kyverno-latest-svc.yaml
 ```

-[Sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI") when running as a Pod in the management cluster, can be configured to collect tech-support from managed clusters.
+[Sveltosctl](https://github.com/projectsveltos/sveltosctl "Sveltos CLI") when running as a Pod in the management cluster, can be configured to collect tech-support from managed clusters with the [Snapshot](../sveltosctl/snapshot.md) CRD definition.
-*Snapshot* CRD is used for that.